kiyunkim/Note-to-Self/javascript/objects.md

 # Objects

 An **object** is a collection of **properties**, which are described in the form of **key/value** pairs.
-In other words, key/value pairs make up a property and its value, which is assigned to an object.
+In other words, key/value pairs make up a property name and its value, which is assigned to an object.
 We can use objects to model "things" using code.

 Three main types of objects:
 1. **Host objects** - objects defined by the environment in which your code is run.
 E.g. a web browser is a host environment that have the defined objects: `document`, `window`, `console`, etc